Psychological addiction vs physical addiction.

 Psychological addictions are often most associated with uppers, such as:

-Take note that this list is by no means complete, and many of the drugs that cause physical dependancy trigger psychological addiction as well.
+Take note that this list is by no means complete, and many of the drugs that cause physical dependency trigger psychological addiction as well.
 Two examples of this are alcohol and nicotine.

 How to Start Combatting Physical and Psychological Addiction